benjaminhowson/bandits/README.md

 The Bandits package is an easy-to-use framework for testing and comparing various bandit algorithms.
 Currently, the package implements numerous provably efficient algorithms for the problem, and more are to come!
 The Bernoulli environment included is a simple benchmark that allows one to experiment with the algorithms and investigate their performance.
 However, defining a custom environment is easy; see the environment class template in the final section!

 ## Algorithms
-Currently, implements the following algorithms
+Currently, the package implements the following algorithms
 * UCB1
 * MOSS
 * AOUCB